SIX SONGS (LIEDER) FOR LOW VOICE, OP. 86

 downward octave leap at the beginning, and is similar to the

-continued).
-A sudden and striking shift to the home key of D
+and striking shift to the home key of D major.
+The

-major.
-The syncopated chords become static after the previous
+syncopated chords become static after the previous introduction

-introduction melody in the accompaniment is completed.
-The first
+melody in the accompaniment is completed.
+The first half of

-half of the line is sung to a repeated “D.” The static chords
+the line is sung to a repeated “D.” The static chords move

 line echoes the beginning of line 5, with the downward octave

-completely in the established syncopation.
-The ending of the
+again, completely in the established syncopation.
+The ending

-syncopated chords gradually descend, slow, and calm down at the close.
+static syncopated chords gradually descend, slow, and calm down at

-(the outer lines of each strophe are the same, the middle ones
+strophic form (the outer lines of each strophe are the same, the

 German Text: